apperian/EASEJenkinsPlugin/README.md

-NOTE: This plugin was previously called: EASE Plugin (ease-plugin).
+NOTE: This plugin was previously called: EASE Plugin or Arxan MAM Publisher.